About Skrikjofossen and Opofossen

 Experiencing the Skrikjofossen and Opofossen Waterfalls

-The trail was somewhat easy and straightforward as we passed by the school and walked alongside the northern bank of the Opo River deeper into Elvedalen.
+That said, the trail was somewhat easy and straightforward as we passed by the school and walked alongside the northern bank of the Opo River deeper into Elvedalen.

 Throughout the walk, we saw that Skrikjofossen’s two main tiers were separating from each other as it appeared more angled to us.